 Where Do I Find Wholesalers?

-They’re very easy to find as you can find these kinds of house flipping sources everywhere.
+Wholesalers are very easy to find.
+You can find these kinds of house flipping sources everywhere.
 These are the “I buy houses” and “we pay cash for houses” signs you may see around town.
-I’ve also met plenty of them at local Real Estate Investment Association (or REIA) meetings, chambers of commerce and other real estate meet ups.
-You can also find their ads in the local newspapers under “houses wanted,” or “we buy ugly houses”.
+I’ve also met plenty of them at local Real Estate Investment Association (or REIA) meetings, chambers of commerce and other real estate meetups.
+You can find their ads in the local newspapers under “houses wanted,” or “we buy ugly houses.”
 Just keep your eyes open and all of a sudden you’ll see lots of signs like these all around your town.

 Despite any reservations many house flippers might have on wholesalers, if the numbers make sense, then it’s worth it for both of you.
 It’s a win-win situation when done well.

 Buying and selling houses is a risky business.
-However, if done right, it can be very rewarding and profitable too.
-If you want to get started flipping houses quickly, whether or not you want to retire to the beach or just keep flipping and making more and more money, wholesalers are a great way to get you started quickly.
+However, if done right, it can be gratifying and profitable too.
+If you want to get started flipping houses quickly, whether or not you wish to retire to the beach or keep flipping and make more money, wholesalers are a great way to get you started quickly.
 Of course, knowledge is power.
 So keep on reading more house flipping articles to prepare yourself for this venture.

 For more help to get started flipping houses check out these great books on flipping houses.